 Does large group photography scare you?!
 Here’s why it shouldn’t!

-1. Lens Choice
+1. Lens Choice for Group Photos

-When it come to larger groups, choosing a wider lens is a must.
+When it comes to larger groups, choosing a wider lens is a must.
 The best versatile lens for both portraits AND large groups is a 35mm.
 This gives you the ability to capture a larger group without the use of rows.
 You could also use a lens like the 24mm or the 24-70mm.

 The photo below (32 people) was used with a Canon 5D Mark III, 35mm lens, ISO 100 at f/10, and a shutter speed of 1/200th.
 I used both a tripod and ladder to shoot at a slight angle.